mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 Try to keep only one topic in a page.
 Shorter topics are easier to reuse in other documents, are easier to write and edit, and are easier to translate.

-### Document sections

-To make pages easier for people to quickly scan for the content that they're looking for, break your document up into logical sections.
-Each section should have a title, and the title should relate to the content of the section.
-Use sentence case for the section title.

-A section title is not required if you have only one section.

 ### Document title

+The title appears in the left-hand navigation and at the top of the table of contents.
 Use a title that accurately reflects the content of the document.
 People scan the table of contents looking for answers; it's often faster than using the built-in search engine.

-Use title case for document titles (e.g. "This is an article about documentation").
+**Use Title Case for document titles (e.g. "This is an Article about Documentation").**

+### Document sections

+To make pages easier for people to quickly scan for the content that they're looking for, break your document up into logical sections.
+Each section should have a heading, and the heading should relate to the content of the section.
+A section heading is not required if you have only one section.

+**Use sentence case for the section heading (e.g. "This section is about types of headings").**

 ### Abstract